Flora of North America

 Major involvement in the Flora of North America (FNA) project was a notable component of the Institute's long-term research program.
 This binationally collaborative endeavor, undertaken by a consortium of 30 institutions and hundreds of botanists, was initiated by the Hunt Institute and the Missouri Botanical Garden.

 The Flora of North America presents for the first time, in one comprehensive source, information on the names, taxonomic relationships, continent-wide distributions and morphological characteristics of all of the more than 20,000 species of plants native to or naturalized in North America north of Mexico.
 The volumes include scientific and common plant names, illustrations, identification keys, descriptions, distribution maps and other biological information.
 The Flora is an authoritative resource for those working in the fields of conservation, agriculture, natural resource management, zoology, environmental assessment and medical research, as well as in botany itself.

 The Flora will appear in 30 volumes and will be available in print and on the Web.
 A list of the published volumes to date as well as more information about the project is available on the FNA Web site.
 All published volumes are available from Oxford University Press (OUP).

-Also contributing to the Flora is the Institute's director, T. D. Jacobsen.
+Also contributing to the Flora was the Institute's director, T. D. Jacobsen.
 He and Dale McNeal, a colleague at the University of the Pacific, prepared the treatment of Allium (onions and their relatives), the native species of which are widely distributed throughout the continent; there are approximately 90 species and varieties in the flora area.